ballerina-platform/ballerina-action/cli/README.md

 # GitHub Action for the Ballerina CLI

-The GitHub Action for [Ballerina CLI](https://ballerina.io/) wraps the `ballerina` command inside of an Action.
+The GitHub Action for the [Ballerina CLI](https://ballerina.io/) wraps the `ballerina` command inside an Action.

 ## Usage